VanshG02/Movie-Recommender-System-on-Machine-Learning/README.md

 # Movie-Recommender-System-on-Machine-Learning

-A fully working code for a Machine Learning based Movie Recommender using Jupyter Notebook and Python
+Machine Learning based Movie Recommender on Content Based Filtering

 The landing screen with a dropdown menu and a recommender button.